Serializable Interface in Java

 }

-Deserialize the object
+Deserialize object in Java

 We can see an example of how to read the serialized object from a file and recreate it in memory in the following code: